Willie Hamilton: Parliamentary career

-Anti-royal views
+Republican views

-He sponsored the equal pay for equal work bill in the 1970s but is best remembered for his stridently anti-royalist views, which he set out in detail in his book My Queen and I. He branded the Queen "a clockwork doll", Princess Margaret "a floozy", Prince Charles "a twerp", and remarked upon the birth of Princess Anne's son "“How charming, another one on the payroll.”.
+He sponsored the equal pay for equal work bill in the 1970s but is best remembered for his stridently republican views, which he set out in detail in his book My Queen and I. He branded the Queen "a clockwork doll", Princess Margaret "a floozy", Prince Charles "a twerp", and remarked upon the birth of Princess Anne's son "“How charming, another one on the payroll.”.
 However, he admired the Queen Mother, declaring on her 80th birthday: "I am glad to salute a remarkable old lady.
 May she live to be the pride of the family."

 Personal life

-In 1944, Hamiliton married Joan Callow (died 1968), with whom he had a daughter and a son.
+In 1944, Hamilton married Joan Callow (died 1968), with whom he had a daughter and a son.
 He married his second wife Margaret Cogle in 1982 and from his retirement in 1987 until his death the couple lived in Woodhall Spa in Lincolnshire.
 Willie Hamilton died in Lincoln in 2000, aged 82.